 11-24 March 2024

 Peggy L. Burchard Ballard writes, “Vintage maps became part of my work several years ago, initially they were background fillers but over time they became intentional by color, pattern, or topic.
 I continue to develop the use of maps in my work and find ways of integrating them fully into the collages.”
-With a focus on the history of the New Orleans area, Burchard expects to complete three to five 10″x14″ or larger collages.
-These collages will be based on maps of the area and evolve from material obtained during the Residency.
+With a focus on the history of the New Orleans area, Burchard completed several large collages.
+These collages were based on maps of the area and evolve from material obtained during the Residency.

 Ballard earned her BFA in printmaking from the University of North Texas where her focus was intaglio printmaking.
 She received her MA in Art Therapy Counseling from the University of Southern Illinois-Edwardsville.
 Ballard worked as an art therapist until 2015 when she left a career in counseling.
 Ballard has won awards for her prints and collages in Texas, Florida, and in the Missouri-Illinois region.
 She has exhibited throughout the US and has work in private and community collections.
 She is a past adjunct professor at John Wood Community College, Culver Stockton College and Quincy University, where she taught over 14 years until her last semester in 2023.
 She is a transplanted Mid-Westerner having arrived from Texas to Kansas City, Missouri in the early 1990s.